johann-solo/oliveandmango.github.io/site/content/blog/2020-06-04-homemade-sour-cream-glazed-doughnuts.md

 </br>

 ## What do I need to make the perfect doughnuts?
-You need something to cut them into doughnuts shapes.
+You need something to cut them into doughnut shapes.
 You can use the commercial doughnut cutters that are available out there but a round biscuit cutter would work perfectly.
-You would need one larger one and a smaller one for the doughnut while.
-I used a biscuit cutter for the doughnut and a piping tool with a large base for the doughnut whole.
+You would need one larger one and a smaller one for the doughnut hole.
+I used a biscuit cutter for the doughnut and a piping tool with a large base for the doughnut hole.
 A mason jar lid would work well too and even the rim of a glass could work.
 The other thing I strongly recommend having to make the perfect doughnuts every time is a thermometer.
-Whether you have a clip on candy thermometer or one you have to periodically place in the oil to read the temperature- it’s a great way to keep an eye on the temperature of the oil to ensure your doughnuts don’t cook to quickly and are burned on the outside and still not cooked through on the inside.
+Whether you have a clip on candy thermometer or one you have to periodically place in the oil to read the temperature- it’s a great way to keep an eye on the temperature of the oil to ensure your doughnuts don’t cook too quickly and are burned on the outside and still not cooked through on the inside.
 If you don’t have one and absolutely need these doughnuts in your life, feel free to use your doughnut holes as tests to the temperature.
 Obviously the doughnuts themselves will take longer to cook so take that into consideration.
 The next thing you will need is a good metabolism because you will not be able to resist having multiples of these babies.
 </br>
 </br>
 ![Homemade Sour Cream Glazed Doughnuts](/images/uploads/2020_06_04_homemade_sour_cream_glazed_doughnuts_5.jpg)